-- (1) In connection with the leak of petroleum products from the First Philippine Industrial Corporation's (FPIC) white oil pipeline, the West Tower Condominium Corporation filed on 15 October 2011 a complaint for violation of Article 365 of the Revised Penal Code against several directors (Messrs.
-Chua, Buenaventura and Zobel) and an officer (Mr. Gamab) of PSPC.
-PSPC used the said pipeline to transport its products from the Tabangao refinery to its Pandacan terminal.
-Preliminary investigation is ongoing before the Department of Justice with the directors having filed their respective counter-affidavits on 19 December 2011. - (2) On March 24, 2011, a civil case was filed against FPIC and its directors and officers (four of whom were officers of PSPC), First Gen Corporation, Chevron, and PSPC.
-The above-mentioned officers of PSPC are Edgar O. Chua, currently Chairman of the Board, Dennis G. Gamab, Vice- President - Trading & Supply, Dennis Javier, General Manager - Lubricants, and Willie Sarmiento who was then the Vice-President for Finance.
+- 1) In connection with the leak of petroleum products from the First Philippine Industrial Corporation's (FPIC) white oil pipeline, the West Tower Condominium Corporation filed on 15 October 2011 a complaint for violation of Article 365 of the Revised Penal Code against several directors (Messrs.
+Buenaventura, Zobel and Gamab) and an officer (Mr. Javier) of the Corporation.
+The Corporation used said pipeline to transport its products from the Tabangao refinery to its Pandacan terminal.
+Preliminary investigation is ongoing before the Department of Justice with all parties directed to submit their respective Memoranda on 07 February 2018, after which the Criminal Complaint will be deemed submitted for resolution. - 2) On March 24, 2011, a civil case was filed against FPIC and its directors and officers (two of whom were former officers of PSPC and two incumbent officers of PSPC), First Gen Corporation, Chevron, and PSPC.
+The above-mentioned incumbent officers of PSPC are Dennis G. Gamab (Vice- President - Trading & Supply) and Dennis C. Javier (Vice President - Wholesale Commercial Fuels), while the former officers are Edgar O. Chua (then the Chairman and President of PSPC) and, Willie J. Sarmiento (then the Vice President - Finance).
 This case was later on ruled as an ordinary civil case for damages and directed that the same be re-raffled to a regular court and that each of the individual complainants file a separate action for damages, as the damage suffered by one is not necessarily the same for all, and accordingly, pay the appropriate filing fees, which ruling has been questioned in the Court of Appeals and now currently pending with the Supreme Court.
 PSPC has also asserted that it is not liable for the alleged damages suffered by the complainants.
 A complaint for criminal negligence against the eleven directors of PSPC and two of its officers who were directors of FPIC, all of whom were holding such positions at the time of the filing of the complaint, is currently pending preliminary investigation before the Department of Justice.
-The names of these directors and officers are: Edgar O. Chua, Dennis G. Gamab, Dennis C. Javier, Willie J. Sarmiento, Carlos R. Araneta, Fernando Zobel de Ayala, Vicente R. Ayllon, Cesar B. Bautista, Cesar Buenaventura, Mayo Jose B. Ongsingco, Arnel L. Santos, Henry R. Fadullon, and Noel P. Paraso.
-Willie J. Sarmiento, Arnel L. Santos and Henry R. Fadullon are no longer connected with PSPC.
+The names of these directors and officers (former and incumbent) are: Edgar O. Chua, Dennis G. Gamab, Dennis C. Javier, Willie J. Sarmiento, Carlos R. Araneta, Fernando Zobel de Ayala, Vicente R. Ayllon, Cesar B. Bautista, Cesar Buenaventura, Mayo Jose B. Ongsingco, Arnel L. Santos, Henry R. Fadullon, and Noel P. Paraso.
+Edgar O. Chua, Willie J. Sarmiento, Arnel L. Santos and Henry R. Fadullon are no longer connected with PSPC.
 Carlos R. Araneta, Vicente R. Ayllon, Mayo Jose B. Ongsingco and Noel P. Paraso are no longer directors of PSPC.
 Cesar B. Bautista is deceased.
-The foregoing cases are pending resolution.
+In its Resolution dated 22 February 2018, the Office of the City Prosecutor of Manila dismissed the Complaint for lack of probable cause.
+The Resolution stated that the directors and officers of the Corporation were not under obligation to operate and maintain the pipeline belonging to FPIC.
+Hence, they are not personally liable for negligence

-(3) The Chairman of PSPC, Mr. Edgar O. Chua, was included as a respondent in a graft and corruption case filed before the Office of the Ombudsman by former Customs Commissioner Napoleon Morales, and former Batangas Customs Collector Juan Tan, in connection with PSPC's importation of Catalytic Cracked Gasoline and Light Catalytic Cracked Gasoline (CCG/LCCG) and Alkylate.
-In an Order dated 24 October 2016, the Office of the Ombudsman directed the respondents, including Mr. Edgar O. Chua, to submit their respective Counter - Affidavits within ten (10) days from the date of receipt of the Order.
+3) The former Non-Executive Chairman of PSPC, Mr. Edgar O. Chua, was included as a respondent in a graft and corruption case filed before the Office of the Ombudsman by former Customs Commissioner Napoleon Morales, and former Batangas Customs Collector Juan Tan, in connection with PSPC's importation of Catalytic Cracked Gasoline and Light Catalytic Cracked Gasoline (CCG/LCCG) and Alkylate.
+In the Resolution dated 26 April 2017, the Ombudsman dismissed the complaint for Smuggling and Graft & Corruption given that the issue on the correct taxes to be paid by PSPC has yet to be resolved, complainants' charge of smuggling has no basis.